GENERAL QUESTIONS:

 How does my OCC donation reach my child’s school?

 The OCC enables each family to make a single donation to support their child’s school.
-Specifically, the first $300 per student of your donation goes to each of your child’s school PTOs and the remainder is allocated to the MPAEF for a grant to the district to help fund vital staff at our schools.
+Specifically, the first $300 per student of your donation goes to each of your children’s school PTO and the remainder is allocated to the MPAEF for a grant to the district to help fund vital staff at our schools.
 Here are some examples of how that works depending on the size of your OCC donation:

 Why do we need the One Community Campaign (OCC)?

 Funds raised by the OCC ensure your children can continue to receive an exceptional, well-rounded, and award-winning education.
-Public school districts in California either receive per-student funding from the state (for districts whose property taxes do not meet the state-guaranteed per-student funding) or fund their schools through local taxes and donations (for community-funding districts, such as MPCSD).
+Public school districts in California either receive per-student funding from the state (for districts whose property taxes do not meet the state-guaranteed per-student funding) or fund their schools primarily through local property taxes (for community-funded districts, such as MPCSD).
 The funding designation of a district is determined by the state.
 As a community-funded district, only 11% of our revenue comes from state and federal funding.
 A further 84% is generated by property, parcel, and other local taxes, but even with those sources, we still have a funding gap between what we bring in and what it costs to deliver the exceptional education we expect from MPCSD.

 In response to Prop 13, parents in our community created the Menlo Park-Atherton Education Foundation (MPAEF) to restore the quality in our local schools.
 In 2019, the MPAEF and PTOs combined their fall fundraising efforts into the One Community Campaign, giving parents the opportunity to make one single donation to support their child’s education and enrichment programming at their school.